L-Benjamin/Rust-Othello/README.md

 |13   |18429641748         |
 |14   |184042084512        |

-The value of perft(13) was calculated by this program and never confirmed anywhere else.
+The values of perft(13) and perft(14) were calculated by this program and never confirmed anywhere else.

 ## AI